idankor/blog/content/chapters/0-start-here.md

 It is no secret that many of us are waiting for the right moment.
 I asked myself if I should put the word "right" between quotes while writing the previous sentence, as the more common view on this matter (at least so I believe) is that there is no right moment.
 But then I did one of my favorite things: I doubted a belief (that I was holding somewhat mindlessly).
 I cannot be so sure that there is such thing as the "right moment."
 This is a profound and complex philosophical issue, and perhaps I will discuss it in one of my future writings.

 Another motivation for not using quotes in the first sentence is that people's feelings matter more than metaphysical correctness.
 Many people wait for a specific constellation of conditions (the so-called 'right moment'), especially when the action or decision they intend to make is of great importance to them.
-As for my case, it seems to me that I drifted unintentionally from the territory of "waiting for a right moment" to the dark kingdom of procrastination.
+As for my case, it seems to me that I drifted unintentionally from the territory of "waiting for the right moment" to the dark kingdom of procrastination.

 The project you are reading right now is something I wanted to start some time ago but did not.
 I waited for the right moment.
 For me, in this case, the right moment would have been characterized by the following: